kazuf3/portfolio/content/posts/improving-security-posture-with-wazuh/index.md

 ![User lockout duration](images/user-lockout-duration.png)

-In this case, it is suggested in order to mitigate DoS attach.
+In this case, it is suggested in order to mitigate DoS attack.
 It makes sense, right?
 Also it says where to policy locates.
 Now we can change the value, from 10 mins to 15 mins.